kgeary/workday-planner/README.md

 # Day Planner
 ## Purpose
 Save your agenda for the work day.
-* Support for business day (9am-5pm)
+* Support for a standard business day (9am-5pm)
-* Row shading to denote past, present, future time blocks
+* Rows are shaded to denote whether they represent the past, present, or future

 ## Directions
+* Click a row to select it.
+* Edit the row with your notes for the hour.
-Edit a row and click the save button to persist changes.
+* Click the save button for that hour to keep your changes.

-Time-blocks will be shaded according to when they happen
+### Time-blocks are shaded to when they occur:
 * Past - Grey
 * Present - Red
 * Future - Green

 ## Multi-day Support
-* Check enable multi-day support.
+* Check "multi-day" to enable support for other days.
-* Use the calendar to select a day to view/edit.
+* Use the calendar to select a day.

 ## View the Site on GitHub Pages
 [Day Planner](https://kgeary.github.io/third-party-apis/)